Stories

 Penny’s story

-Penny tells us about her experience of pursuing a career in comedy as an older woman and prejudice against age in the arts.
+Penny tells us about her experience of pursuing stand up comedy as an older woman and prejudice against age in the arts.

 Read story Click to Read more